 Agenda items

-A motion by Jonas Naddebo (C) proposed expanding Hammarbybacken with an extra peak and raising the existing one, using excavated material from the subway expansion, to create more opportunities for winter and summer sports and events.
-The City Management Office believes there isn't a surplus of material available and that the area's natural values must be considered, suggesting the motion be responded to without further action.
+Jonas Naddebo (C) proposed expanding Hammarbybacken with an additional peak and raising the existing one, utilizing excavated material from the subway expansion, to enhance winter and summer sports opportunities and strengthen Stockholm as an events city.
+However, the City Executive Board recommends rejecting the proposal, citing a lack of surplus material and the need to protect the area's high natural values.

 More districts